xiaohanlin101407/LCD1602withRPi/README.md

-# LCD1602withRPi
+# LCD1602 with RPi
  This program provide a convenient way to use LCD1602 and lirc on Raspberry Pi.
 ## Usage:
 ### ___def newThread___
-&nbsp;&nbsp;&nbsp;&nbsp;Decorator,used if you would like to run the function by starting a new thread.
+> Decorator,used if you would like to run the function by starting a new thread.
 ### ___class BOARD___
 &nbsp;&nbsp;&nbsp;&nbsp;`def get(self,num:int)->byte(0|1):`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;return the value of a pin,coded as GPIO.BOARD.